INL/chaining-search/README.md

 ## Run online on Azure

 The notebook can be run online on [Azure](https://notebooks.azure.com/ivdnt/projects/chaining-search).
-Create an account, clone the notebook, and you can run it in the cloud
+Create an account, clone the notebook, and you can run it in the cloud!

 ## Installation on own computer